View source on GitHub

 )

-Convolution kernel corresponding to self.spectrum
+Convolution kernel corresponding to self.spectrum.

-dimensional DFT of this kernel is the frequency domain spectrum of
+The D dimensional DFT of this kernel is the frequency domain spectrum of

 this operator.

-: A name to give this Op
+name: A name to give this Op.Tensor with dtype self.dtype.

 name='det'